nhonx/random_lib/README.md

 # random_lib
  A tiny Javascript library for generate any random stuffs.
+It focus on how to quickly pick a random enough stuff without caring too much about correct probabilities or etc..xD
 ## Installations:
   * Run `npm install rand-lib` to install from NPM.
   * Usage: